davidtwco/rfcs/text/0000-build-std/5-stage-1b.md

 ## Patches
 [patches]: #patches

-Under a perma-unstable fetaure it is permitted to patch the standard library dependencies with `path` and `git` sources (or any other source) ([?][rationale-patching]):
+Under a perma-unstable feature it is permitted to patch the standard library dependencies with `path` and `git` sources (or any other source) ([?][rationale-patching]):